-User scenario ThinOS settings Recommended PCoIP session settings b.
+User scenario ThinOS settings Recommended PCoIP session settings Map all displays to the tablet.
+Click the PCoIP icon, and then click PCoIP session > Table Monitor > Full. a.
+In a PCoIP session, open the Wacom tablet properties window. b.
 Click the Mapping tab. c.
 From the Screen Area drop-down list, select Full.
 Map a specified display to the tablet.
 Click the PCoIP icon, and then click PCoIP session > Table Monitor > Monitor (x). a.
 In a PCoIP session, open the Wacom tablet properties window. b.
 Click the Mapping tab. c.
 From the Screen Area drop-down list, select your preferred display.